-Current treatments include anti-inflammatory drugs, customised orthotic shoes and bracing to stop further deformity, physio to strengthen muscle and increase stability and in severe cases, surgery.
+Current treatments include anti-inflammatory drugs, customised orthotic shoes and bracing to stop further deformity, physiotherapy to strengthen muscle and increase stability and in severe cases, surgery.

 Surgical treatment options for foot and ankle arthritis include ankle arthroscopy to clean up damaged cartilage, the fusion of ankle bones where cartilage has been lost, and tendon grafts screwed in place to strengthen loose connections between bones.

-These surgeries can involve a painful recovery and a lengthy rehab process to restore strength and mobility.
+These surgeries can involve a painful recovery and a lengthy rehabilitation process to restore strength and mobility.
 Biomechanics are permanently altered leaving some patients with knee, hip and back pain as a result of unattended strain.
-The body requires millimeter precision to main proper function and often surgeries are not able to restore alignment to such a precise level.
+The body requires millimeter precision to maintain proper function and often surgeries are not able to restore alignment to such a precise level.